auspred/auspol2025-key-seats/index.md

 The Division of Hughes is an Australian electoral division in New South Wales, established in 1955 and named in honor of former Prime Minister William Morris 'Billy' Hughes.
 It encompasses parts of the Campbelltown City Council, Liverpool City Council, and Sutherland Shire Council areas.

 - **Liverpool**: Liverpool is a significant suburb within the Division of Hughes.
 In the 2022 federal election, the Liberal Party's Jenny Ware was elected as the Member for Hughes, securing 57.01% of the two-candidate preferred vote.
 In the 2021 local government elections, Liverpool's council consisted of four Labor councillors, four Liberals, two members of the Liverpool Community Independents Team (LCIT), and a directly elected mayor, Ned Mannoun.
 At the state level, the suburb is divided between the Electoral districts of Liverpool and Holsworthy, represented by Labor's Charishma Kaliyanda and Liberal's Tina Ayyad, respectively.
+#### References
+['Australian Electoral Commission.
+(2023).
+Profile of the electoral division of Hughes (NSW).
+Retrieved from https://www.aec.gov.au/hughes', 'Australian Electoral Commission.
+(2022).
+First preference count for the division of Hughes (NSW).
+Retrieved from https://results.aec.gov.au/27966/Website/HouseDivisionPage-27966-124.htm', 'Wikipedia contributors.
+(2025, January 24).
+Liverpool, New South Wales.
+In Wikipedia, The Free Encyclopedia.
+Retrieved from https://en.wikipedia.org/wiki/Liverpool,_New_South_Wales']

 | Type | Affiliation | Candidate | Volunteer to Help |
 | ------- | ------- | ------- | ------- |